Git tracks two dates in commits: author date and commit date. In addition, VSTS and TFS track when a commit was first pushed to the server.

 GIT_AUTHOR_DATE to set the corresponding dates, as documented in the man page.

-If you need to go this route I would also suggest a Stack Overflow question as a good place to start.
+If you need to go this route, use this Stack Overflow question as a starting point.